-To ensure the dispatch and delivery of automated e-mail notifications, we use the services of retarus GmbH, Aschauer Straße 30, 81549 Munich, Germany ("retarus").
+To ensure the dispatch and delivery of automated e-mail reminders, we use the services of retarus GmbH, Aschauer Straße 30, 81549 Munich, Germany ("retarus").
 When we send you an automatically generated e-mail, your e-mail address and the personal data required for the reminder are transmitted to retarus' servers in Germany, stored in retarus' log files and automatically deleted after 15 days at the latest.
 The legal basis for processing your personal data required for the reminder is your consent in accordance with Art.
 6 Para.
-1 lit. a GDPR and for possible health data Art.
+1 lit. a EU GDPR and for possible health data Art.
 9 Para.
-2 lit. a GDPR.
+2 lit. a EU GDPR.
 You can revoke your consent at any time with effect for the future.
 The legality of the data processing operations carried out until the revocation remains unaffected by the revocation.
+In order to ensure that data is processed in accordance with data protection law, we have concluded an order processing contract with retarus.

 In order to ensure that the processing of data complies with data protection law, we have concluded an order processing contract with retarus.

-In order to ensure that the processing of data complies with data protection law, we have concluded a contract on commissioned processing and suitable guarantees with Twilio and there are exceptional circumstances in accordance with Art.
-49 GDPR.

 7. Registration for a samedi Patient Account and Use of Contractual Services